lukevance/miray-lending/README.md

 # Sambatra Lending

 ### Summary
 Microlending platform for raising funds, matching loan applicants with lenders and tracking analytics.
 This service is being designed for Sambatra Lending a non-profit based in Madagascar.
+However, this repo will be left fairly flavorless in order to be reporpused for the growing microlending industry.

 ### Case Study